Small Craft Workshop

 Demonstrations and Workshops

 At 8 a.m. on Saturday and Sunday morning, there will be a cruise in-company open to all workshop attendees.
-We will gather at the Australia Beach at 8 a.m. and cruise either up river past the highway bridge to the beautiful salt marshes or down river past the Museum Village with classic yachts on their moorings.
+We will gather at the beach at 8 a.m. and cruise either up river past the highway bridge to the beautiful salt marshes or down river past the Museum Village with classic yachts on their moorings.